 Niagara man dies in Brockville scuba diving incident

-Police confirmed to CTV News officers were called to the area of the Dive Brockville Adventure Centre.
+Police confirmed to CTV News officers were called to the area of the Dive Brockville Adventure Centre off the shore of the St. Lawrence River.
 Police did not provide the man's identity on Sunday.

-Helen Cooper, the owner of the diving centre, says she knew victim as a "highly experienced" and "avid" scuba diver, often diving two to three times per week.
+Helen Cooper, the owner of the diving centre, says the victim was from the Niagara Region.
+He was known as a "highly experienced" and "avid" scuba diver, often diving two to three times per week, she said.

 Cooper said the incident happened during a charter at the Muscallonge shipwreck, a popular area for local scuba divers.